willowduster/willowbot/README.md

 **Access Control:**
 - **Admin** (your Discord ID): Full dashboard access
 - **Players** (other Discord users): Can only view their own stats/inventory

+**For Production Deployment:**
+When deploying to Railway, Render, or other platforms:
+1. Add production callback URL to Discord OAuth2 settings (e.g., `https://your-app.railway.app/callback`)
+2. Update `DISCORD_REDIRECT_URI` environment variable to match production URL
+3. Ensure all environment variables are set in your hosting platform

 ## Web Interface